leon2968/my_portfolio/README.md

 **UPDATE:**

-Followed a detailed blog on [freeCodeCamp](https://www.freecodecamp.org/news/how-to-build-a-portfolio-site-with-nextjs-tailwindcss/) to build my own portfolio
+Followed a detailed blog on [freeCodeCamp](https://www.freecodecamp.org/news/how-to-build-a-portfolio-site-with-nextjs-tailwindcss/) to build my own portfolio.
+Credits to [Manu Arora]([https://www.freecodecamp.org/news/how-to-build-a-portfolio-site-with-nextjs-tailwindcss/](https://github.com/manuarora700)) and other contributos.

 This portfolio website is a simple and minimalistic website to showcase your skills and projects as a developer.
 The design is inspired by [Kevin Clark](https://kevinclark.ca).
 The website is completely Open Source, you can use it for whatever purpose you want.